tulibraries/mads_mdx/README.md

-# alma_configs
+# mads_mdx
-Configuration files we create for Alma
+Code used by the Metadata & Digitization Servics department, including Alma configurations.